Trust in Digital Life

 Leuven, 14/15 March 2018

-The spring TDL working group meeting will be hosted by KU Leuven.
+The spring TDL working group meeting was hosted by KU Leuven.
 Professor Bart Preneel gave the keynote address.
 The meeting reviewed and discussed the latest activities of the three working groups, Blockchain, Personal Data and Securing ICDs as well as the current TDL Sprint and the Next Generation Sprint initiative.
-A draft agenda is available here.
+The meeting report will be available shortly.

 14 December 2017